Labdabeta/bitmartyr/README.md

 There are a number of execution parameters.
 They are:

- - Width: The width of the playing field (-w, --width)
+ - Width: The width of the playing field (-w)
- - Height: The height of the playing field
+ - Height: The height of the playing field (-h)
- - Scale: The scaling factor to use when rendering
+ - Scale: The scaling factor to use when rendering (-s)
- - Initial Population: How many units to spawn on setup
+ - Initial Population: How many units to spawn on setup (-p)
- - Duration: How many turns to run
+ - Duration: How many turns to run (-d)

 They are provided on the command line.
 After that the directory names for the AI's will be specified in order.
 The colours given to AIs are set in the